 - 1 (8 oz) pkg. shredded mozzarella cheese***

 - 1/2 cup grated or finely shredded parmesan cheese

 - 2 Tbsp Chopped fresh basil or parsley (optional)

-Cover tightly with foil (you can grease first if the top of the lasagna will be touching the foil so cheese doesn't stick), bake 40 - 45 minutes until pasta is fairly tender.
+- Cover tightly with foil (you can grease first if the top of the lasagna will be touching the foil so cheese doesn't stick), bake 40 - 45 minutes until pasta is fairly tender.

 - *A fattier beef will work you'll just need to drain off excess fat after cooking.
 I've also made this with down to as little as 10 oz. ground beef and it still tastes great it just depend on how meaty you want it (just keep in mind if going that route use about 1 1/3 cups sauce for each layer).

 - **I know Rao's can be expensive (I always wait for it to go on sale for $5 or $6 a bottle and stock up).
 Another store-bought sauce I love is Classico Four Cheese that's much cheaper and I've tried that here as well but I'd recommend using 1/4 cup less broth since it came out a little runny.

 - ***If you have block mozzarella and parmesan I've also used those and they work great.
 But if you want to save the prep time go with pre-shredded.